A-Hendo/magitts/TUTORIAL.md

-## Introduction to edamagit
+## Introduction to magitts

-[edamagit](https://marketplace.visualstudio.com/items?itemName=kahole.magit) is a keyboard-driven git interface for VSCode.
+[magitts](https://marketplace.visualstudio.com/items?itemName=kahole.magit) is a keyboard-driven git interface for VSCode.
 It's made in the style of the emacs extension [magit](https://magit.vc/).

 Git commands are mapped to keypresses for efficient use.
 E.g. pressing `b c` will allow you to checkout a new branch.

-Install it in VSCode by searching for `edamagit` in the extension manager.
+Install it in VSCode by searching for `magitts` in the extension manager.

 Or get it here on one of these marketplaces
 - [VSCode Marketplace](https://marketplace.visualstudio.com/items?itemName=kahole.magit)